flutter/website/src/docs/get-started/install/_chromeos-android-sdk-setup.md

 $ export PATH="$PATH:$TOOLS_PATH/tools/bin"
 ```

-Download the SDK packages using the sdkmanager tool (version numbers here are
+Navigate to where you'd like to keep the SDK packages ($PLATFORM_PATH in these snippets) and download the SDK packages using the sdkmanager tool (version numbers here are
 the latest at time of publishing):

 ```terminal